Join our Team and Become an RDA Volunteer

 When are the riding sessions?

-Riding sessions are every Tuesday, Thursday Fridays from 9.30am to 12.30pm, and every second Saturday from 8.30am to 12.30pm during the school term.
+Riding sessions are every Tuesday to Friday mornings from 9.30am to 12.30pm during the school terms.

 Volunteers start about an hour before the session to groom, tack and warm up the horses.
 If you are only available for an hour or two on an RDA morning, that's fine as well.
 We have some classes that require more volunteers than others and welcome the extra help for those times.
 If you aren't available on riding days, we still have lots of ways you can help out.